 We will look at such requests on their individual merits.
 You must demonstrate that the case presents such difficulty, complexity, novelty or importance that it justifies the involvement of counsel.

-If we do authorise the involvement of counsel, you may delegate attendance at court (or at a tribunal for which counsel has been sanctioned) with counsel to an unqualified member of staff, where appropriate in the circumstances of the case.
+If we do authorise the involvement of counsel, you may delegate the attendance at a tribunal to an unqualified member of staff, providing that counsel is in attendance conducting the hearing.

-Section 31 of the Act only allows a solicitor to entrust a case to another solicitor, not to counsel.
+You are only allowed to entrust a case to another solicitor.
 If you are unable to conduct a hearing personally, you may only entrust the conduct of the case to another solicitor.
 If the case is novel, difficult or complex enough as to justify the involvement of counsel, you should seek our approval and, if necessary, an increase in authorised expenditure for that.